deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 It was Good Movie Night.
 Sometimes, the guys wanted a good movie to counterbalance all the awful ones they like to watch, and it was a good way to round off a mission day.
 The dorm was clean, they were all showered, and now there were a few hours of quiet time to lounge around in ranger shorts and watch something.

 Hence they were watching '*The Pink Panther*'.
 The old one, with Peter Sellers.
-That had been the plan at least, right up until somebody had asked where Warhorse had got to and John had tried to explain.
+That had been the plan at least, right up until somebody had asked where WARHORSE had got to and John had tried to explain.

 "And you didn't think to tell him sooner?"
-Titan was asking, plainly angry.
+TITAN was asking, plainly angry.

 "Man, when did I even have the chance?"
 The movie was on pause and the usual comfortable puppy-pile on the couch had broken up into a standing argument.

 Sikes opened his mouth to comment, and John nodded in anticipation of what he was going to say.
 "Okay, okay, yeah, lots of times, but come *on* man, timing!
 We were all on edge, we were all… then just as I was about to tell him he went and *proposed* to her, and then before he had a chance to get over that we had the mission, and…"

 "And you should of told him!"
-Titan asserted.
+TITAN asserted.

 "You're supposed to be our fucking brother man, and you're lying to **_Horse_** of all people about his *girl fucking around*?"
 Sikes agreed.